itheamc/area_mearurement_mapbox_map/README.md

 ## How to use it?

-1. Added these codes to your pubspec.yaml
+1. Add these codes to your pubspec.yaml

 ```
 # If you are not using getx then add getx in your dependencies